aws-samples/aws-iot-twinmaker-samples/README.md

    npm install
    ```

    Deploy the module.
-(Enter 'y' when promted to accept IAM changes.)
+(Enter 'y' when prompted to accept IAM changes.)

    ```
    cdk deploy